jdg9vr/Poker_Simulator/README.md

 # Poker Simulator

-This is an in development repository with the overall goal of inputting opponents' hands or range of hands, as well as my own hand, and outputting a probability of winning.
+This repository is in development with the overall goal of inputting opponents' hands or range of hands, as well as my own hand, and outputting a probability of winning.

 ## Definitions
 ### Hand Rankings